Poozhikol

 Poozhikol, also known as Karikkakuzhi, is a remote place in India, which lies in both Kaduthuruthy and Mulakkulam Panchayats in Kottayam district of Kerala.

 Location

 Poozhikol lies in between Appanchira on the south-west, Keezhoor (Njarukunnu) on the north and Mangadu on the east.

 Transportation

 The village, once very remote and agrarian, is now very well connected to near towns by roads.
 Now a KSRTC venad bus is running a service.

 History

-All the developmental institutions were attributed to the forefathers of the present generation with the efforts of Late Fr.Lukose Manalel, aka Manalel achan, and Fr.
+All the developmental institutions were attributed to the forefathers of the present generation with the efforts of Late Fr.Lukose Manalel, Manalel achan, and Fr.
 Jacob Kollaparambil.

 Schools

 There is a lower primary school named St.Luke's LP School and upper primary school named St.Martha's UP School.
 It has a school for the mentally challenged and an old age home.

 Churches

-Poozhikkol has Syro Malabar Churches that belongs to both Kottayam and Pala Dioceses.
-Ex-Minister of Kerala Mr. Monse Joseph belongs from this place.
+Poozhikkol has 3 churches.
+St.Luke's Knanaya church belongs to Kottayam diocese.
+St.Antony's church belongs to Pala Dioceses.
+There is CSI church also present.